bdunko/Charon-s-Obol/notes/Obol/Planning.md

 		- [ ]  When you die, when you start a new run, there are still malice particles from Charon for a second.
 		- [ ] Charon's malice particles reset after each payoff.
 Don't do that.
 		- [ ] "Souls are mine!
 None for you!" - not sure if this is working.
-	- [ ] **Remaining Trial Work**
-		- [ ] Torment
-			- [ ] Bug - Prevents you from using a power on the coin you used last time, because it sees you clicking on that coin and thinks you are trying to activate it.
-We only need the error message if the active power is null.
-		- [ ]  Singularity - Power coins have only a single charge.
-			- [ ] spawned coins (ie dionysus) can cheat this; figure out if we want to prevent this and how (ignoring the ignore_trials flag in _calculate_charge_amount might help but idk about side effects)
-			- [ ] we should apply this effect at the start of the trial visually
-			- [ ] ideally, maximum number of charges should also display as 1.
-			- [ ] better implementation - when we would get the charges for denom, return 1.
-This should be done through a getter as well.
-Will require some refactor.
-		- [ ] Vainglory - After a coin lands on heads: Curse it.
-			- [ ] might not be lighting up properly but idk, check
-		- [ ] Polarization - Payoff coins land on tails 90% of the time.
-			- [ ] might not be lighting up properly but idk
-		- [ ] **Add Remaining Trials**
-			- [ ] Tribulations - Randomly apply 3 negative statuses to random coins after each toss.
-			- [ ] Adversity - At the start of the round - 3 indestructable monsters spawn.
-			- [ ] Fate - Coins cannot be reflipped.
 	- [ ] **Tutorial Tuning**
 		- [ ] verify fixes
 			- [ ] During the round, once a player has enough souls, Charon interrupts (just once) to explain that you can click the enemy to destroy it.